 Conclusion

 All the companies almost provide pretty accurate and high-quality translations.
+Please refer to the table1 in technical details section of this report to get idea about how company services differ from each other.

 Memsource provides translation services, but it doesn’t have any of its own translation system.
 It basically analysis the content that it is to be translated and then uses other company’s translation tool accordingly.
-Moreover, I offers to provide customized translation engine for every unique document.
+Moreover, it offer to provide customized translation engine for every unique document.
 So, using Memsource will be like collaborating with one company but getting services of multiple companies.

 Unbabel’s customer centric approach and mixing AI translation and human translation to yield perfectly translated papers was very explicit, Using Unbabel’s services will help DBI’s client to interact with website customer service in real time and clear their doubts about the company services in their preferred languages.

 Amazon translate provides both client and user centric services.
 It has better machine learning tools and large datasets [9] so it’s neural machine services automatically gets better as it has bunch of examples to learn translation from.
 Moreover, Amazon can translate pre-written documents and website easily because of its API system.

 Recommendation